apache/struts-site/source/announce-2021.md

   Skip to: <a href="announce-2020">Announcements - 2020</a>
 </p>

+#### 17 December 2021 - Struts 2.5.28.1 General Availability {#a20211217}

+The Apache Struts group is pleased to announce that Struts 2.5.28.1 is available as a "General Availability" release.
+The GA designation is our highest quality grade.

+This release addresses Log4j vulnerability [CVE-2021-45046](https://logging.apache.org/log4j/2.x/security.html#CVE-2021-45046)
+by using the latest Log4j 2.12.2 version (Java 1.7 compatible).

+> Please read the [Version Notes]({{ site.wiki_url }}/Version+Notes+2.5.28.1) to find more details about performed
+> bug fixes and improvements.

+Apache Struts 2 is an elegant, extensible framework for creating enterprise-ready Java web applications.
+The framework has been designed to streamline the full development cycle, from building, to deploying, to maintaining applications over time.

+**All developers are strongly advised to perform this upgrade.**

+The 2.5.x series of the Apache Struts framework has a minimum requirement of the following specification versions:
+Servlet API 2.4, JSP API 2.0, and Java 7.

+Should any issues arise with your use of any version of the Struts framework, please post your comments to the user list, and, if appropriate, file [a tracking ticket]({{ site.jira_url }}).

+You can download this version from our [download](download.cgi#struts-ga) page.

 #### 12 December 2021 - Security Advice on Log4j 2.15.0 {#a20211212-2}

 The Apache Struts Security team would like to announce that all the users using the latest Struts 2.5.x series